Naruto0-sudoy/repo/Termux-and-Android-10.md

 cannot do so and have to use SDK level 28.

 https://developer.android.com/about/versions/10/behavior-changes-10#execute-permission
-> Untrusted apps that target Android 10 cannot invoke exec() on files within the app's home directory.
-This execution of files from the writable app home directory is a W^X violation.
+> Execution of files from the writable app home directory is a [W^X violation](https://en.wikipedia.org/wiki/W%5EX).
 Apps should load only the binary code that's embedded within an app's APK file.

 Related issue: https://github.com/termux/termux-app/issues/1072 and https://github.com/termux/termux-app/issues/2155